Natural Remedies For Cushing's Disease In Dogs

 As your dog has gotten older, have you noticed him drinking more water and urinating frequently?
 Does he have hair loss, a pot belly or thinning skin?
 We tend to assume these are common signs of aging when in fact these slow and gradual changes could be symptoms of Canine Cushing's disease.

 Canine Cushing's Disease is an endocrine disorder.
 The endocrine system is responsible for producing and secreting hormones, which are the body's chemical messengers.
-Cortisol is a steroid hormone that regulates many processes, including metabolism, helping the body respond to stress, and modulating the immune system.
+Cortisol is the "fight-or-flight" steroid hormone that regulates many processes, including metabolism, helping the body respond to stress, and modulating the immune system.
 Cushing's Disease (hyperadrenocorticism) results when the body produces too much cortisol.
 It can weaken the immune system and cause pain and discomfort.

 Canine Cushing's disease can be hard to diagnose and many older pets can display symptoms of it.
 It is often an overlooked and undiagnosed condition.
 The disease is more commonly found in dogs than cats.
-Many dogs are diagnosed with "probable Cushing's" and referred to in different terms such as Cushing Disease in Dogs and hyperadrenocortism, which can create confusion for pet owners about what condition their pet has and what treatments should be pursued.
+Many dogs are diagnosed with "probable Cushing's" or pre-Cushing's syndrome and are referred to in different terms such as Cushing Disease in Dogs and hyperadrenocortism, which can create confusion for pet owners about what condition their pet has and what treatments should be pursued.

 Cushing's Disease In Dogs Symptoms